invariantlabs-ai/docs/docs/guardrails/prompt-injections.md

 >
 > * Accept inputs that **subvert system roles**, such as changing identity or policy mid-conversation.

-We provide the functions `prompt_injection` and `unicode` to detect and mitigate these risks.
+Guardrails provides the functions `prompt_injection` and `unicode` to detect and mitigate these risks across your agentic system.

 ## prompt_injection <span class="detector-badge"/>
 ```python